swift-lang/swift-t/README.md

 Documentation
 -------------
-The main documentation for Swift/T is under +stc/docs+.
-The documentation is in +asciidoc+ format.
-You can look at the main documentation in text format in +swift.txt+.
+The main documentation for Swift/T is under `stc/docs`.
+The documentation is in `asciidoc` format.
+You can look at the main documentation in text format in `swift.txt`.
 You can also compile the documentation to html by running:

   ./make-stc-docs.zsh

-A sites guide that provides guidance for configuring Swift/T on various systems is at +turbine/docs/sites.txt+.
+A sites guide that provides guidance for configuring Swift/T on various systems is at `turbine/docs/sites.txt`.